Two teens charged with second-degree murder after 16-year-old dies in shooting

 Police say they responded to gunshots heard inside a building in Toronto around midnight on Monday.

-They say they found 16-year-old Mohamed Doumbouya, who had been shot inside an apartment unit.
+They say they found a 16-year-old who had been shot inside an apartment unit.

 Police say life-saving measures were performed but he died at the scene.